 To log in, use the user name SYS and connect as SYSDBA.
-Use the password that you specified for this user during the Oracle Database 11g installation.
+Use the password that you specified for this user during the Oracle Database 10g installation.

-- Refer to Oracle Database Installation Guide and Oracle Database Client Installation Guide for Oracle Solaris for information about required and optional postinstallation tasks, depending on the products to use. - Refer to Oracle Database Installation Guide for information about how to use Database Control to learn about the configuration of your installed database. - To learn more about using Oracle Enterprise Manager Database Control to administer a database, refer to Oracle Database 2 Day DBA.
+- Refer to Oracle Database Installation Guide for information about required and optional postinstallation tasks, depending on the products to use. - Refer to Oracle Database Installation Guide for information about how to use Database Control to learn about the configuration of your installed database. - To learn more about using Oracle Enterprise Manager Database Control to administer a database, refer to Oracle Database 2 Day DBA.